Hannah Montana Forever (soundtrack): Background and composition

 According to Walt Disney Records, Hannah Montana Forever covers much musical ground, from intimate ballads to direct high-voltage pop.
 "Gonna Get This" is heavy on synthesizers and Caribbean-based melodies.
 Musically, the ballad "Ordinary Girl" is a pop song characterized by its mature vocals and percussion-driven instrumentation.
-Lyrically, "Ordinary Girl" attempts to convince audiences that despite the fame, she is just an everyday person.
+Lyrically, "Ordinary Girl" attempts to convince audiences that, despite the fame, she is just an everyday person.
 "Kiss It Goodbye" is an upbeat dance-pop, pop rock number and "I'll Always Remember You" lyrically speaks about the sentiments that occur after a wistful farewell.
 "Need a Little Love" is rich in pop harmonies.
 "Are You Ready"'s upbeat sound was inspired by club music.
 The ballad "Love That Lets Go" is a tribute to Cyrus' and her father's, who duets in the track, close relationship, both on screen and off.
 "I'm Still Good", an uptempo track with pop rock characteristics in its musical composition, and "Been Here All Along", a ballad about loving someone separated by distance, follow.
 The closing track on Hannah Montana Forever, "Barefoot Cinderella" was described as an explosion of pop music by Walt Disney Records.

-Singles
+Promotion

-"Ordinary Girl" was released on July 6, 2010 as the lead single of the soundtrack to digital platforms, and September 15, 2010 as a physical single in European territories.
+"Ordinary Girl" was released on July 6, 2010, as the lead single of the soundtrack to digital platforms, and September 15, 2010, as a physical single in European territories.
 The song peaked at number ninety-one on the Billboard Hot 100.
 "Are You Ready" was released digitally as the second single in European territories on September 3, 2010.
 "Gonna Get This", with R&B singer Iyaz was released digitally as the third single in the United States and Canada on October 5, 2010.
 The song peaked at number sixty-six on the Billboard Hot 100.
 "I'm Still Good" was released as the fourth and final single digitally and physically in European territories on December 10, 2010.

-Promotion

-"Ordinary Girl" and "Are You Ready" were the first two songs to premiere on Radio Disney, premiering on July 1, 2010 and July 2, 2010 respectively.
-Later on, "I'm Still Good" and "Que Sera" received premieres on August 13, 2010 and September 3, 2010.
+"Ordinary Girl" and "Are You Ready" were the first two songs to premiere on Radio Disney, premiering on July 1, 2010, and July 2, 2010, respectively.
+Later on, "I'm Still Good" and "Que Sera" received premieres on August 13, 2010, and September 3, 2010.
 The former was given a promotional music video, taken from a performance from the episode "Been Here All Along".
-"Que Sera" received a music video that features a body double of Miley Cyrus at a recording studio while images rapidly show to portray the sequence of a teenage male attempting to redeem a relationship with a teenage female.
+"Que Sera" received a music video that features a body double of Miley Cyrus at a recording studio, while images rapidly show to portray the sequence of a teenage male attempting to redeem a relationship with a teenage female.
 The song "Gonna Get This" premiered on Radio Disney and the video on Disney Channel on September 24, 2010.
 Hannah Montana Forever had its broadcast debut on October 16 with a rebroadcast on the two following days.